DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method: Algorithms and theory

 \textbf{Edge of Stability.} Like NGD, DoWG also tends to increase the stepsize and train at the edge of stability.
 The intuition from NGD carries over: in order to preserve the convergence rate of GD, DoWG tends to drive the stepsize larger.
 However, once it overshoots, the gradients quickly diverge, forcing the stepsize back down.
 Figure~\ref{fig:mushrooms-dowg} shows the performance of DoWG and its stepsize on the same regularized linear regression problem as in Figure~\ref{fig:mushrooms-ngd}.
 Comparing the two figures, we observe that DoWG is also non-monotonic and trains close to the edge of stability, but its stepsize oscillates less than NGD's effective stepsize.

-\textbf{Universality.} Theorems~\ref{thm:dowg-smooth} and~\ref{thm:dowg-nonsmooth} together show that DoWG is universal, in the sense that it almost recovers the convergence of gradient descent with tuned stepsizes in both the smooth and nonsmooth settings.
-Because the optimal stepsize for gradient descent can differ significantly between the two settings, we believe that achieving both rates simultaneously without any parameter-tuning or search procedures is a significant strength of DoWG.
+\textbf{Universality.} Theorems~\ref{thm:dowg-smooth} and~\ref{thm:dowg-nonsmooth} together show that DoWG is universal, i.e.\ it almost recovers the convergence of gradient descent with tuned stepsizes in both the smooth and nonsmooth settings.
+As the optimal stepsize for gradient descent can differ significantly between the two settings, we believe that achieving both rates simultaneously without any parameter-tuning or search procedures is a significant strength of DoWG.

 \textbf{Comparison with other universal methods.} \citet{nesterov14_universal_grad_methods} developed a universal method for convex optimization based on a modified line search that is almost parameter-free, requiring only a small initial estimate of the smoothness or Lipschitz constants. \citet{grimmer22_optim_univer_first_order_method} later extended the analysis of Nesterov's method to minimizing finite-sums. \citet{levy18_onlin_adapt_method_univer_accel} showed that properly-tuned AdaGrad-Norm and an accelerated variant of it are universal.
 However, neither AdaGrad-Norm nor its accelerated variant is parameter-free. \citet{hazan19_revis_polyak_step_size} show that the Polyak stepsize is universal, provided $f_{*}$ is known. \citet{kavis19_unixg} also develop a universal method, UniXGrad, but it requires estimating the distance to the optimum $D_0 = \norm{x_0 - x_{*}}$. \citet{carmon22_makin_sgd_param_free} also develop a universal method that is almost-optimal using bisection search.
-However, their method requires an initial stepsize $\eta_0$ to satisfy $\eta_0 \leq \frac{1}{2L}$, this requires estimating an upper bound on the global smoothness $L$, and that is difficult in general.
+However, their method requires an initial stepsize $\eta_0$ to satisfy $\eta_0 \leq \frac{1}{2L}$, though we can get around this requirement by choosing $\eta_0$ to be very small, only paying a $\log \log \frac{1}{\eta_0}$ penalty.
 In contrast, the only initialization DoWG requires is choosing $r_{\epsilon} \leq D$.
 This can be done by choosing $r_{\epsilon} \leq \norm{x-y}$ for any two $x \neq y \in \mathcal{X}$.